cnlohr/cnovr/README.md

 `

 NEWEST:
- * Make dragging be able to be two-handed.
+ * Make dragging be able to be two-handed nice.
- * Make example work more uniformly (Store)
  * Make example not lock as heavily as it does currently.

 NOW: